Class Size: 6-8 students

 Vocabulary expansion focuses on generating theme-specific vocabulary and providing appropriate synonyms and antonyms.
 Emphasis is placed on identifying and generating specific nouns, action verbs, prepositional phrases, and adjectives.
 Practice generating examples of complete sentences (e.g., expanded kernel sentence, compound and complex sentences) is provided.
 Lessons in basic capitalization and punctuation are presented within the context of written expression.
 Basic sentence and paragraph skills are taught in highly structured sentence and paragraph frames, which improve the ability to visually organize materials and to structure the patterns of newly introduced sentences and paragraphs.
 Special attention is given to proofreading all work.

-Mathematics is viewed as a language, subject to the same obstacles encountered by students with language-based learning disabilities.
+Mathematics is viewed as a language, subject to obstacles typically encountered by students with language-based learning disabilities.
 Instruction is sensitive and reactive to these issues.
 We employ compensatory whole-to-part strategies that support and mitigate expressive language and sequencing demands.
 We utilize multi-modal strategies to elicit verbal and written communication.
 Demonstrations and diagramming activities are vehicles for student reflection and expression.
 Grade-appropriate fact fluency is addressed through methods and materials developed at EMS.

 The Landmark EMS mathematics program provides a learning environment tailored to the individual needs of the student.
 Academic goals are created to meet grade-level standards or provide necessary remediation while moving toward grade-level curriculum.
 Emphasis is placed on developing math skills that provide students with a depth of understanding, reflect applications in the real world, and relate to other curricular areas.
-Students are grouped in small classes based on mathematical skill set.
+Students are grouped in small classes based on their mathematical skill sets.
 These levels are determined by informal and formal placement tests, as well as past academic performance.
 Studentsʼ abilities and needs are continuously assessed by the classroom teachers and the department head, with specific attention given to individual learning styles.

 Offerings in a typical year range from the development of number concepts and patterns to Algebra I. The fall semester is typically dedicated to learning error-recognition strategies, solidifying and advancing computational skills, and ensuring that the student has developed a correct conceptual understanding of existing skills.
 During the second semester, the emphasis shifts toward recognizing and using learned skills in relevant situations and learning new skills.
 Thematic units provide the vehicle to develop oral and written expression skills by describing math concepts, procedures, and applications.
 In this manner, the math curriculum connects to other Landmark curricular models.
 Instruction includes appropriate use of available technological resources.